Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Conclusion

-A limitation of EPO Search is that the tracing procedure can approximate the entire Pareto front starting from the extreme solutions only if the set $\mathcal{O} = \{\mathbf{f}(\mathbf{x})\ | \ \mathbf{x} \in \mathbb{X}\}$ is connected, i.e., there are paths connecting the discontinuous segments of $\mathcal{P}$.
-Note that this is the case for disconnected Pareto fronts, in problems ZDT3, TNK and DTLZ7 in \S \ref{sec:appox_pf}.
-If $\mathcal{ O}$ is not connected, e.g. in MOOPs of \cite{Wang2019}, then more initial seed points are required in each connected component of $\mathcal{O}$.
-This can be addressed in future work by, for example, techniques to add relevant non-extreme seed points by detecting discontinuities in the Pareto front during tracing in EPO Search.
-Balancing search directions and the ability to trace the Pareto front in a principled manner, that give EPO Search its unique advantages, could be explored in the future in other settings.
-For instance, in \textit{Interactive} MOO \citep{Xin2018} where preference vectors are progressively varied until a satisfactory solution is obtained and other multi-criteria decision-making applications.
+The key idea of our convergence rate proof is to compose non-convex objective functions with a well behaved function that satisfies the PL inequality (the proportionality gauges in our case) whose minima lie close to the desired PO.
+This enables reaching the vicinity of the desired solution at a linear rate.
+This idea may be utilized in other contexts, e.g., to solve non-convex SOO by (a) additional (convex or non-convex) objective functions and (b) a function satisfying PL inequality that, upon composition, models a solution in a convex neighbourhood of the global optimal of the original non-convex objective.
+A limitation of EPO Search, that may be addressed in future work, is that the tracing procedure can approximate the entire PF starting from the extreme solutions only if the set $\mathcal{O} = \{\mathbf{f}(\mathbf{x})\ | \ \mathbf{x} \in \mathbb{X}\}$ is connected, i.e., there are paths connecting the discontinuous segments of the PF.
+Note that this is the case for disconnected PFs, in problems ZDT3, TNK and DTLZ7 in \S \ref{sec:appox_pf}.
+If $\mathcal{ O}$ is not connected, e.g. in MOO problems of \cite{Wang2019}, then more initial seed points are required in each connected component of $\mathcal{O}$.
+For instance, techniques to add relevant non-extreme seed points by detecting discontinuities in the PF during tracing in EPO Search could be investigated.
+Regularization on the network parameters, through our extension to handle constraints, may be empirically evaluated for MTL in future work.
+Finally, methods to adaptively find the best priorities for an MTL model may be explored in future work.
+A possibility is to adapt our method GP-EPO such that the DM's role is replaced by validation dataset performance to compare solutions.